maptiler/manual/usage.rst

 Any arguments normally passed on the command line could be part of the --optfile text file.
 Maptiler Engine can combine arguments on the command line with arguments in the text file, such as: ::

- ￼maptiler -o output_directory --optfile myarguments.txt
+  maptiler -o output_directory --optfile myarguments.txt

 Temporary directory location
 -------